javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Naturally, `promise` shows up first, because `setTimeout` macrotask awaits in the less-priority macrotask queue.

-**As a side effect, macrotasks are handled only when promises give the engine a "free time".**

-So call have a promise chain that doesn't wait for anything, then things like `setTimeout` or event handlers can never get in the middle.
+As a logical consequence, macrotasks are handled only when promises give the engine a "free time".
+So if we have a promise chain that doesn't wait for anything, then things like `setTimeout` or event handlers can never get in the middle.

 ## Unhandled rejection